CHE3SECAK3/Obsidian_Notebook/Notes/Electric Field.md

 			- $-q$ : The field points towards the source charge (opposite direction of $\hat r$)
 	- $r$ : An arbitrary distance from the source charge
-	- $\hat r$ : Unit vector of the distance between the source chage and any arbitrary point
+	- $\hat r$ : Unit vector of the distance between the source charge and any arbitrary point

 > [!note] Coulomb's Law
 > - Notice the similarities between Coulomb's Law and the Electric Field equation.